TegranGrigorian/tiktok-cleaner/README.md

 # TikTok Cleaner

 A high-performance Rust application for detecting and organizing TikTok files from phone storage using advanced metadata analysis and intelligent caching.
+## Requirements
+1. program only works with android
+2. currently only works with linux :(

 ## Features

 - **Multithreaded Processing**: Parallel file analysis using all available CPU cores